GabeScott/standard-works-vault/General Conference/1997 October - Some Thoughts on Temples, Retention of Converts, and Missionary Service.md

 # Some Thoughts on Temples, Retention of Converts, and Missionary Service

-*By Gordon B. Hinckley - President of the Church*
+By President Gordon B. Hinckley - *President of the Church*

 *Given in the October session of the 1997 General Conference*

+>*May you look upon the Church as your great and good friend, your refuge when the world appears to be closing around you, your hope when things are dark, your pillar of fire.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/1997/10/some-thoughts-on-temples-retention-of-converts-and-missionary-service?lang=eng)